DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P01/12403/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it takes a series of donations and adds them up until it needs to be reported which causes the total accrued to be printed.
+This program is written in C++ and it takes a series of donations and adds them up until it needs to be reported which causes the total accrued to be printed.

 ### Files